Three ways to prevent brain freeze in kids and three surprising ways to stop an ice cream headache.

 “A brain freeze is a short-term headache caused when ingesting cold substances,” said Brian Plato, D.O., neurologist and headache specialist with Norton Neuroscience Institute’s Headache & Concussion Center.
 “The sensation is caused when there is an overload to the trigeminal nerves, which then send a signal back to the brain — triggering a headache.”

 And it all goes back to our prehistoric days.
 Researchers believe brain freeze is a sort of defense mechanism in which the body wants to keep the brain warm so that it can function properly.

-Brain freeze may feel incredibly painful; however, it is not dangerous to children or adults.
+Brain freeze in kids or adults may feel incredibly painful; however, it is not dangerous.

 Here are some tips to prevent brain freeze:

 - Eat or drink your cold treat slowly, taking in small amounts at a time.

 - Take short breaks in between bites or sips to give your palate a moment to warm up.

 - Top your frozen treat with fruit, nuts or whipped cream to increase the temperature.